ZTF666/Instagram-bot/readme.md

 # 🤖Z-foll

-A small python bot/scripts that automates the process of login in to IG via facebook .
+A small python bot/ set of scripts that automates the process of login in to IG via facebook .
 Send follow requests from the suggestions tab .
-Unfollow people you follow .
+Unfollow people .
+Download pictures from a given public profile

 ## THIS IS A WiP !!!!!!!!